phoenixframework/phoenix/guides/request_lifecycle.md

 To do that, we'll use the special HEEx tags for executing Elixir expressions: `{...}` and `<%= %>`.
 Notice that EEx tag has an equals sign like this: `<%=` .
 That means that any Elixir code that goes between those tags will be executed, and the resulting value will replace the tag in the HTML output.
 If the equals sign were missing, the code would still be executed, but the value would not appear on the page.

 Remember our templates are written in HEEx (HTML+EEx).
 HEEx is a superset of EEx, and thereby supports the EEx `<%= %>` interpolation syntax for interpolating arbitrary blocks of code.
-In general, the HEEx `{...}` interpolation syntax is preferred anytime there is HTML-aware intepolation to be done – such as within attributes or inline values with a body.
+In general, the HEEx `{...}` interpolation syntax is preferred anytime there is HTML-aware interpolation to be done – such as within attributes or inline values with a body.

 The only times `EEx` `<%= %>` interpolation is necessary is for interpolating arbitrary blocks of markup, such as branching logic that injects separate markup trees, or for interpolating values within `<script>` or `<style>` tags.